superfly/docs/flyctl/cmd/flyctl_volumes_create.md

-# _flyctl volumes create_

-Create new volume for app

-### About

-Create new volume for app. --region flag must be included to specify region the volume exists in. --size flag is optional, defaults to 10, sets the size as the number of gigabytes the volume will consume.
+Create new volume for app.
+The `--region` flag must be included to specify the region the volume exists in.
+The `--size` flag is optional, defaults to 10, and sets the size as the number of gigabytes the volume will consume.

-### Usage
+## Usage

 ~~~
 flyctl volumes create <volumename> [flags]
 ~~~

-### Options
+## Options

 ~~~
   -a, --app string            App name to operate on